Indoqa/indoqa-react/README.md

 A higher level component that provides a ready-to-use setup of redux and react-router.

 ## Motivation
-Working on different react applications, we ended up writing the same createStore(), <Provider> and <Router> initializtion code ever again.
-To avoid this duplicity, we extracted this component that covers dev tool setup and middleware configuration.
+Working on different react applications, we ended up writing the same createStore(), `<Provider>` and `<Router>` initialization code ever again.
+To avoid this duplicity, we extracted this component that covers middleware configuration, routing and dev tool setup.
 Only the app specific routes and reducers need to be passed as props.

 ## Features

-  * Hot Reloading
   * Redux Middlewares
     * [react-promise-middleware](https://github.com/pburtchaell/redux-promise-middleware)
     * [react-multi](https://github.com/ashaffer/redux-multi)